“Why did Jesus come?” I asked our kids on the drive to church yesterday.

 How long, oh Lord, till they accept You?

-On this Christmas morning, my contemplating, grieving, celebrating, joy-filled heart is still blessed.
+On this December morning, my contemplating, grieving, celebrating, joy-filled heart is still blessed.
 Because Jesus is here, carrying burdens, caring deeper than I ever could, and championing hearts even still as King and Savior.

 Oh come let us adore Him.
-Immanuel.
+Emmanuel.